Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Implications on BSM physics

 We extend the SM with a new {\emph {vector-like lepton}} $E$, an electroweak singlet with hypercharge $-1$.
 The relevant part of the Lagrangian involving the heavy lepton is given by~\cite{DasBakshi:2020ejz}:

 where $\ell_i$ denotes the SM lepton doublets, $\phi$ is the Higgs field, and $i$ corresponds to the lepton flavours.
 The parameter $M_E$ is the mass of $E$ and $\lambda_i^{'}s$ are complex Yukawa couplings, respectively.
-The dominant matching contributions to SMEFT operators appear in the muon sector through the operator coefficients $[C_{\varphi \ell}^{(1)}]_{\mu\mu}$ and $[C_{\varphi \ell}^{(3)}]_{\mu\mu}$.
-We present the matching relations for the model with these coefficients, after integrating out the heavy lepton up to one-loop in Appendix~\ref{VLL_matching}~\cite{Chakrabortty:2023yke,Fuentes-Martin:2022jrf,Carmona:2021xtq}.
+The dominantly contributing SMEFT interactions appear in the muon sector through the operator coefficients $[C_{\varphi \ell}^{(1)}]_{\mu\mu}$ and $[C_{\varphi \ell}^{(3)}]_{\mu\mu}$.
+We present the matching relations for the model with these coefficients, after integrating out the heavy lepton up to one-loop in Appendix~\ref{VLL_matching}~\cite{Chakrabortty:2023yke,Fuentes-Martin:2022jrf,Carmona:2021xtq,Guedes:2023azv, Guedes:2024vuf}.
 At tree level, these coefficients are equal, and their sum $(S_\mu)$ directly modifies the effective left-handed $Z\mu\mu$ coupling:

 Coefficients such as $[C_{\varphi e}]_{\mu\mu}$ and $\{[C_{e W}]_{\mu\mu}, [C_{e B}]_{\mu\mu}\}$ are loop-suppressed and do not provide competitive constraints with respect to $[C_{\varphi \ell}^{(1,3)}]_{\mu \mu}$.
 Beyond the Higgs-current operators, four-fermion contact terms are generated at one-loop, suppressed by $1/(16\pi^{2}M_E^{2})$ and gauge factors.
 They include $\mathcal{O}_{\ell q}^{(1,3)}$, $\mathcal{O}_{eq}$, $\mathcal{O}_{eu}$, $\mathcal{O}_{\ell u}$, and $\mathcal{O}_{\ell equ}^{S}$.